-MinesOnline.com Pty Ltd (MinesOnline) is committed to meeting the industry standard when safeguarding our customers’ personal information.
+PCF MinesOnline.com Pty Ltd (MinesOnline.com) ABN 91 134 889 544 is committed to meeting the industry standard when safeguarding our customers’ personal information.

 What Personal Information does MinesOnline.com collect and why?

-The personal information you provide to MinesOnline will enhance the products and services that we offer you.
-The type of personal information we collect may include your name, address, employer, telephone numbers, email addresses, information on how you use our products and services and information on your browsing activity when visiting of our websites, and personal preferences.
-This information permits us to develop products and services to suit your needs.
-MinesOnline recommends that you update your personal information if your details change so that our records are accurate, complete and up-to-date.
+The personal information you provide to MinesOnline.com will enhance the services that we offer you.
+The type of personal information we collect may include your name, address, employer, telephone numbers, email addresses, information on how you use our services and information on your browsing activity when visiting our websites.
+This information permits us to develop services to suit your needs.
+MinesOnline.com recommends that you update your personal information if your details change so that our records are accurate, complete and up-to-date.

 Please be aware that under the Privacy Act related bodies corporate may exchange personal information.
 However, each body must comply with the relevant approved privacy code or the Australian Privacy Principles in using or holding personal information.
-MinesOnline is authorised to exchange personal information with its parent company (and related body corporate) PCF Capital Group Pty Ltd. The Privacy Act does not extend to related bodies corporate sharing sensitive information.
+The Privacy Act does not extend to related bodies corporate sharing sensitive information.

 How MinesOnline.com may use your Personal Information

-The personal information you provide MinesOnline may be used for a number of purposes connected with our business operations, which include:
+The personal information you provide MineOnline.com may be used for a number of purposes connected with our business operations, which include:

-- Registering your details, any benefits and fulfilling any requests or requirements you may have; and
+- registering your details and fulfilling any requests or requirements you may have; and

-We may also use your personal information, if you consent or provided the information, to carry out market and product analysis and market our products and services generally.
-To opt-out of receiving certain MinesOnline marketing material, please contact us on +61 8 9486 9557.
-Please note that MinesOnline will still need to send you essential information about your account or changes to your service as required.
+We may also use your personal information, if you consent or provided the information, to carry out market analysis and market our services.
+To opt-out of receiving certain MinesOnline.com marketing material, please contact us on +61 8 9224 6888.
+Please note that MinesOnline.com will still need to send you essential information about your account or changes to your service as required.

 We will not use your information for purposes other than described above unless we have your consent or there are specified law enforcement or public health and safety reasons.
 In some cases we may specifically request a consent form to be signed.
 In other cases, consent may be implied (for instance, where an individual gives us information after being fully advised of how it will be used).

-- Our service and content providers, dealers and agents, or any company within the MinesOnline group for purposes that are related to providing you with a service which would be reasonably expected.
+- our service and content providers, dealers and agents, or any company within the group for purposes that are related to providing you with a service which would be reasonably expected.

 We do not sell or trade personal information, or allow third parties to use that personal information for their own purposes.
 If information needs to be accessed by a third party, we attempt to limit that access to the extent necessary for the third party to provide services to us or to perform its functions.
-We will ensure that those suppliers and contractors are also bound by duties of confidentiality and by the same privacy obligations as MinesOnline itself.
-In all other cases, we will only disclose personal information to a third party if the disclosure is permitted by law (including under the Australian Privacy Principles).
+We will ensure that those suppliers and contractors are also bound by duties of confidentiality and by the same privacy obligations as MinesOnline.com itself.
+In all other cases, we will only disclose personal information to a third party if the disclosure is permitted by law (including under the Australian Privacy Principles and the GDPR).

-Upon your request, MinesOnline will provide access to your personal information we hold, except in certain prescribed circumstances, including emergency situations, specified business imperatives and law enforcement or other public interests.
+Upon your request, MinesOnline.com will provide access to your personal information we hold, except in certain prescribed circumstances, including emergency situations, specified business imperatives and law enforcement or other public interests.